VETERAN1945/n8n-web-scraper-hacker-news/README.md

 # Web Scraper & Data Pipeline (n8n + JavaScript + Google Sheets)

-## 📌 Описание проекта
+## 📌 Project Overview
-Автоматизированный сценарий (Workflow) для парсинга и структурирования данных с сайта Hacker News. Скрипт имитирует работу браузера, извлекает актуальные заголовки и ссылки, очищает их от шума и автоматически экспортирует в тестовую базу данных (Google Sheets).
+An automated workflow designed to scrape, clean, and structure data from the Hacker News homepage.
+The script simulates browser behavior to fetch raw HTML, extracts specific article titles and URLs using CSS selectors, processes the data via JavaScript, and automatically exports the structured entries into a test database (Google Sheets).

-## 🛠️ Технологический стек
+## 🛠️ Tech Stack
-- **Платформа автоматизации:** n8n
+- **Automation Platform:** n8n
-- **Протоколы:** HTTP (GET-запросы)
+- **Protocols:** HTTP (GET requests)
-- **Парсинг:** DOM, точечные CSS-селекторы (`span.titleline > a`)
+- **Parsing Techniques:** DOM Parsing, precise CSS selectors (`span.titleline > a`)
-- **Обработка данных:** JavaScript (Node.js / методы массивов для слияния JSON объектов)
+- **Data Manipulation:** JavaScript (Node.js / array mapping for merging JSON objects)
-- **Интеграция:** Google Sheets API (OAuth2)
+- **Integration:** Google Sheets API (OAuth2)

-## 🔍 Логика работы пайплайна
+## 🔍 Workflow Architecture & Pipeline Logic
-1. **HTTP Request:** Выполнение GET-запроса к Hacker News для получения сырого HTML-кода страницы.
-2. **HTML Extract:** Фильтрация кода с помощью CSS-селекторов. Разделение потока на массивы чистых заголовков и ссылок.
-3. **Code (JS):** Нормализация структуры данных. Слияние изолированных массивов в единый JSON-массив объектов по индексам.
-4. **Google Sheets:** Автоматический маппинг по колонкам и дозапись (Append) структурированных строк в таблицу.
+1. **HTTP Request:** Executes a GET request to Hacker News to download the raw HTML source code of the main page.
+2. **HTML Extract:** Filters the code using specific CSS selectors.
+It splits the data flow into two clean, separate arrays: one for article titles and another for URLs.
+3. **Code Node (JS):** Normalizes the data structure.
+It executes a JavaScript map function to merge the isolated arrays into unified JSON objects based on their index pairs.
+4. **Google Sheets:** Automatically maps the formatted JSON properties to the corresponding columns (`title` and `link`) and appends them as structured rows into the spreadsheet.

+## 🎯 QA & Testing Application
+In real-world QA engineering, this automated pipeline is highly valuable for:
+- **Data-Driven Testing (DDT):** Quickly gathering and populating QA/test environments with real, dynamic data.
+- **Regression Content Monitoring:** Automating checks to ensure that production links are active, properly formatted, and return correct status codes.
 <img width="953" height="518" alt="image" src="https://github.com/user-attachments/assets/83876a8a-2b98-4d22-ab65-5cd8b3052575" />